Sindhi Wikipedia: 2009 to 2011

+During this time, Sindhi Wikipedia progressed slowly.

 2012 to 2014

+During this time, Sindhi Wikipedia also progressed slowly.

 2015 to 2017

-During this time, the Sindhi Wikipedia has expanded and some technical issues have been resolved.
-Sindhi Wikipedia users have improved content, references, technical issues, categorization, templates, and infoboxes.
-Recently, Sindhi Wikipedians arranged a Wikipedia awareness workshop in Karachi.
+During this time, the Sindhi Wikipedia was expanded and some technical issues was resolved.
+Sindhi Wikipedia users improved content, references, technical issues, categorization, templates, and infoboxes.
+Sindhi Wikipedians arranged a Wikipedia awareness workshop in Karachi.

+In 2017, JogiAsad and Muhammad Arif Soomro were interviewed in a KTN News program, which was the first televised interview covering the project and communities.